NehzUx/AutoGraph-KDDCup2020/README.md

 # AutoGraph-Codabench
-This is the official repo for hosting AutoGraph benchmarks on Codabench platform.
+This is the official repo for hosting AutoGraph benchmarks on [Codabench platform](https://www.codabench.org/).
+This benchmark inherits from AutoGraph challenge at KDD Cup 2020.

 Update (2021/08/10):